jjaburke91/formsAndFriends/README.md

 * Don't usually do any styling early on.
 Usually wait till content and functionality is complete.
 * Form error messages should be kept in a library somewhere as opposed to scattered across HTML.
 * Password constraints
+* Bad request on username unavailable on facebook friend request

 ## Build